jingibus/bloggin/tdd_with_android.md

 </pre>

 The **MyShadowSQLiteDatabase** implementation provides custom behavior that points to our custom test database.
-Without Robolectric, we would be dependent upon the core android class behavior.
+Without **Robolectric**, we would be dependent upon the core android class behavior.

 ###Syntactic Sugar
 Having a way to run tests fast, i then began to look for ways to write tests faster and more cleanly.